gustavocelani/ctf_walkthrough/HackathonCTF_1/README.md

 use rockyou.txt
 ```

-At page source of `` we can find the username
+At page source code of `http://192.168.1.146/sudo.html` we can find the username
 ```
 <html>
 <body style="background-color:#000000">